 I grew up in the Alaskan Arctic in a cross-cultural family blending ancient and new traditions, and as an ecologist I studied the effects of oil spills on northern salt marshes.

 Notice: this website will soon be gone!
 See my new site (link is on the left)

 Flight of the Goose - set in a fictional Inupiat village in 1971 - was inspired by my life experience and extensive research.
 The framing story is the relationship that connects a young female shaman, a traditional hunter and a draft-dodging ecologist.

 Flight of the Goose is shelved in stores under literary fiction, Alaskana, multicultural fiction, spiritual literature, eco-fiction, and cli-fi (climate change fiction).

 Look for my short stories with circumpolar in The Northern Review Nov '09 and Cold Flashes (University of Alaska Press, 2010).

-Scroll down for past events and bio
+Scroll down for news and events

 Flight of the Goose: A Story of the Far North ISBN 0967884217, Far Eastern Press Paperback, 432 pp.